Find a Justice of the Peace

 State electorate offices

 The South Australian Parliament website has electorate office addresses and phone numbers.
+Contact your local office to make sure a JP is available.

 Complaints and feedback